 So, if you're keen on checking out some epic Cairns waterfalls, I suggest renting a car.

-The best way to compare prices for rental deals is to use Rentalcars.com, which is similar to Skyscanner, comparing and listing deals for cars based on your travel time and budget.
+The best way to compare prices for rental deals is to use DiscoverCars, which is similar to Skyscanner, comparing and listing deals for cars based on your travel time and budget.

-You might be wondering, "what's a good time to visit the best waterfalls in Cairns?"
-The answer is that many of these waterfalls are great for visiting year-round.
-However, many of the falls will vary in terms of strength and flow at different times of the year.
+Many of the waterfalls in Cairns are great for visiting year-round.
+However, several of the falls will vary in terms of strength and flow at different times of the year.

 It's important to know that unlike the southern regions of Australia, Cairns has two seasons; wet and dry.